 There's nothing like reading a good book.
-Scribd knows that, but Scribd also knows you're not always going to be connected to the internet in order to read to your heart's content.
-So never fear!
+Scribd knows that, but we also know you're not always going to be connected to the internet in order to read to your heart's content.
 Even during those offline times, you'll be able to enjoy Scribd's collection.

 Offline Reading on the Scribd App

-If you're on your mobile device with the Scribd App installed, you can select 'Store Offline' to read titles offline.
+If you're on your mobile device with the Scribd App installed, you can select 'Download' to read titles offline.
 Just browse through the library per usual, select a title and then select either the button that states 'Save for Later'.
-Once you hit that, the option to 'Store Offline' will appear.
+Once you hit that, the option to 'Download' will appear.
 Select it and the book will be downloaded for offline reading.

 After that, active internet connection or not, you'll be able to enjoy the book from beginning to end.
 You're welcome to store multiple titles at one time for all the offline reading you can handle!
-To find the list of all the titles you've saved, simply access your Saved titles, select the 'Stored Offline' and find the titles you've stored any time of day.
+To find the list of all the titles you've downloaded for offline access, simply head over to your Saved titles, turn on the 'Downloaded' toggle, and find the titles you've stored any time of day.

 Remember, though: Books stored on your device can only be opened through the app and we don't permit access to a stored book's file.

-To remove a title from being stored for offline reading, first go to your Saved titles, select 'Stored Offline' and tap the three vertical dots to the right of the title you'd like to remove.
-From the menu that appears, select "Remove from Offline"
+To remove a title from your devices for offline reading, first go to your Saved titles, then tap the three vertical dots to the right of the title you'd like to remove.
+From the menu that appears, select 'Remove Download'

 If you're having trouble storing or reading a title on your device, don't be shy!
 Send Scribd support a message, and they'll see what the trouble may be and look into fixing the problem for you.